MaibornWolff/metric-gardener/README.md

 -   Outgoing Dependencies
 -   Instability: Outgoing Dependencies / (Outgoing Dependencies + Incoming Dependencies)

+**Limitations:**<br>

+-   Multiple, nested Namespace Declarations within one .cs file are not covered so far and are ignored during the calculation of coupling.

 ### Maintenance of tree-sitter grammars

 Update grammars of programming languages to be up-to-date